Chord a Day, March 21st - E9

 Today's chord, E9 is a derived chord from E7 .
 Take any chord progression with E7 in it and explore substituting E9 for E7.

 Chord Spelling is simply knowing what the notes, the chord tones of a chord are.

 The notes of all chords can be determined from its corresponding major scale based on the root of the chord and numeric formula.

 The notes for E9 are:

 E G# B D F#

-These are the 1 3 5 b7 9 scale degrees of the parent E major scale.
+The chord tones are the 1 3 5 b7 9 scale degrees of the parent E Major Scale .

 With the root of the seventh chord displaced for the ninth.
 I still track the location of the implied root for transposition purposes.